 Having been promised rare beef, there wouldn’t be much in life that could have ruined the next twenty minutes if it had cooked through, though thankfully this wasn’t the case and the meats were both cooked to the right point with the chicken remaining tender as well.
 Alongside the meats we were presented with the customary mountain of vegetables to attempt, including a lovely cauliflower cheese as well as the more usual roast and steamed fare.
 Roasties and Yorkshires were present and correct on the plate too along with a red wine jus, a backup jug of which we also recieved and took advantage of.

 We finished the meal with a sticky toffee pudding and a stroll around the gardens, noting the outdoor pool and spa facilities.
 There’re a couple of things that could be improved, for example I think the server was politely keeping distance after we finished the dessert, so coffee was out of reach, though I suspect he was trying to avoid the dreaded sense of being rushed.
 Also a few bits of the decor could do with updating, a TV showing a fake fire particularly jarring with the grand building, and a real ale on draught should be a given.
-That said, Oxo’s Sunday lunch offering occupies an advantageous position with its ability to enjoy pre drinks in a nice bar and post drinks in a garden while most importantly offering a pretty unique combination of restaurant service and pub relaxation while nailing a good, hearty Sunday roast.
+That said, Oxo’s on The Mount Sunday lunch offering occupies an advantageous position with its ability to enjoy pre drinks in a nice bar and post drinks in a garden while most importantly offering a pretty unique combination of restaurant service and pub relaxation while nailing a good, hearty Sunday roast.

 Disclaimer: Our meal was complimentary for the purpose of this review.
 Opinions expressed are impartial.